adamkozak/ADA2017-project/Project/README.md

 - [x] Get familiar with the data

 - [ ] Learn how to use the IC faculty cluster in order to perform basic statistics
-  * Not fulfilled, since for now running Spark locally is sufficient
+  * Not fulfilled, since running Spark locally was sufficient

 - [x] Learn the basics of Hadoop/Spark/the best tool for the task